RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: Introduction

 A leading example is the approximate profile likelihood estimator (APLE) of $\rho$ \citep{liMoransTestingSpatial2007}, derived as the ``one-step'' (first-order) solution to the profile-likelihood score equation for $\rho$ in a SAR model.
 Like Moran's $\mathcal I_M$, APLE is a closed-form ratio of quadratic forms and is straightforward to compute, making it feasible for ESDA and large datasets.
 Implementations are available in standard \textbf{R} packages such as \texttt{spdep} \footnote{\url{https://www.rdocumentation.org/packages/spdep/versions/0.7-8/topics/aple}}.
-Under a Gaussian model, one could always compute a maximum likelihood estimator for $\rho$, but that can be computationally burdensome (discussed in \cite{liMoransTestingSpatial2007}).
+Under a Gaussian model, one can instead compute the maximum likelihood estimator for $\rho$, but that can be computationally burdensome (discussed in \cite{liMoransTestingSpatial2007}).
 Subsequent work has elaborated on APLE's distributional properties and extensions (see, for instance, \cite{jinApproximatedLikelihoodRoot2012, liOnestepEstimationSpatial2012, rederMoreAPLEStatistic2009}).

 In this article we argue that despite substantial progress on APLE-type estimators, current methodology is misaligned with how practitioners actually analyse spatial regression models with covariates.
-In applied work, Moran's $\mathcal I_M$ and APLE are almost never computed on raw outcomes.
-Instead, they are used on residuals after the mean structure is removed or after detrending, either 1) implicitly, by centring variables first (as in \cite{liMoransTestingSpatial2007}), or 2) explicitly, by allowing for regressors in the APLE formula (as in \cite{liOnestepEstimationSpatial2012}).
+In applied regression analyses, Moran's $\mathcal I_M$ and APLE are rarely applied directly to raw outcomes.
+Instead, they are typically computed from residuals after removing the mean structure or detrending, either 1) implicitly, by centring variables first (as in \cite{liMoransTestingSpatial2007}), or 2) explicitly, by allowing for regressors in the APLE formula (as in \cite{liOnestepEstimationSpatial2012}).

-In other words, the mismatch is that APLE is derived from the full profile likelihood, which does involve the covariates $X$ and coefficients $\beta$, but in practice $\beta$ is treated as a nuisance parameter, estimated first (typically by least squares), and only then is spatial dependence summarised on the resulting residuals.
-Moreover, existing APLE-type procedures with covariates can depend in non-trivial ways on how fixed effects are specified, including the particular choice of regressors and the resulting residualisation operator, even though ESDA summaries are typically intended to be stable across such choices.
+In other words, although APLE is derived from the full profile likelihood involving the both the regression coefficients $\beta$ and the spatial dependence parameter $\rho$, in practice $\beta$ is first treated as a nuisance parameter, typically estimated by least squares, and then spatial dependence is summarised using the resulting residuals.
+Moreover, APLE-type procedures with covariates can depend in non-trivial ways on how fixed effects are specified, including the particular choice of regressors and the resulting residualisation operator, even though ESDA summaries are typically intended to be stable across such choices.